Home » Blog » Rank is stupid: How to really measure your SEO campaign

 If we focus on the customers and leads, metrics like traffic rank have a context that becomes valuable.
 Instead of focusing on rank as the end, we focus on the rank that leads to traffic.
 But we don’t end there.
 Rather than focusing on traffic, we look at the rank that leads to traffic leading to customers.
 This is how we should successfully and accurately measure our SEO campaigns.

-The bottom line is that we need to measure our SEO efforts based on generating customers, revenue, and leads.
+The bottom line is that we need to measure our SEO and LLM efforts based on generating customers, revenue, and leads.
 Once we do that, we can stop reading these oversimplified reports that don’t tell us the whole story.
 And instead, get an accurate look at our SEO campaign so we can continue to improve it.

 SEO seems hard- you have to keep up with all the changes and weed through contradictory advice.
 This is frustrating and overwhelming.
 Curious Ants will teach you SEO while bringing your website more traffic and customers- because you’ll learn SEO while doing it.